8 ways to ease Crohn’s flares during your period

 Menstruation isn’t the easiest time of the month.
 For many people, uncomfortable symptoms like bloating, cramping, and mood swings can be downright disruptive to daily life.
-But for those living with inflammatory bowel diseases (IBD), such as Crohn’s, period-related symptoms like cramping, bloating and gastrointestinal (GI) upset, are often reported to be much more severe—and last much longer.
+But for those living with inflammatory bowel diseases (IBD), period-related symptoms like cramping, bloating and gastrointestinal (GI) upset, are sometimes reported to be much more severe—and last much longer.

 “I hear it all the time from Crohn’s patients,” says Katherine Freeman, MD, a gastroenterologist at Mount Sinai Hospital in Manhasset, New York.
 [Women usually experience] the trifecta of abdominal pain, bloating or diarrhea—or all of the above—during their period, and right before.”

-So, why do some people experience worse GI symptoms during their periods?
+So, why do some people experience a worsening of GI symptoms during their period?
 More research is needed, but some evidence suggests that fluctuations in hormones throughout the menstrual cycle—such as estrogen, progesterone and prostaglandins—may be to blame.